-Courses and Practica
+Courses and Practicums

-Courses which encourage students to work "in the field" provide valuable opportunities to gather data, test hypotheses and implement solutions to issues in our communities and environment.
+Courses that encourage students to work "in the field" provide valuable opportunities to gather data, test hypotheses and implement solutions to issues in our communities and environment.
 This mode allows students and educators the chance to test ideas, gather more information and input in order to create solutions for issues in the discipline.

-Creative Work: Studio & Performance
+Creative Work: Studio and Performance

-The School of Creative Arts at Brandeis is a community of artists and scholars in the fields of fine art, music and theater arts who share the belief that art is the great legacy of human accomplishment and essential to interdisciplinary learning.
+The Division of Creative Arts at Brandeis is a community of artists and scholars in the fields of fine art, music and theater arts who share the belief that art is the great legacy of human accomplishment and essential to interdisciplinary learning.
 By uniting creative expression with academic inquiry, we educate our students to become accomplished artists and engaged citizens prepared to contribute to a multicultural society.

-Research & Guided Inquiry
+Research and Guided Inquiry

 Research and guided inquiry involve the development of new knowledge through scholarly research methods.
-Students pursue research/inquiry under the guidance of a faculty member either as an independent study project or as part of a course.
+Students pursue research/inquiry under the guidance of a faculty member, either as an independent-study project or as part of a course.